-- The special case of a 1x1 convolution is often used to reduce the dimensionality of the input values.
-Assume we want to learn a 5x5 convolution with 20 output features and we have 20 input features: we would need to learn 5x5x20x20=10'000 weights and 20 biases (in total 10'020 parameters).
-A 1x1 convolution can reduce the number of parameters to learn as follows: - We can first apply a 1x1 convolution to generate 3 output features (from the 20 input features).
+- The special case of a 1x1 convolution 5x5 convolution with 20 output features features A 1x1 convolution of the input 5x5x20x20=10'000 weights and 20 biases - We can first apply a 1x1 convolution to generate 3 output features (from the 20 input features).
 We require 1x1x20x3=60 weights and 3 biases for this layer (63 parameters in total). - We then feed the 3 features from the 1x1 convolution into a 5x5 convolution with 20 output features.
-We require 5x5x3x20=1'500 weights and 20 biases (1'520 parameters in total) - Overall, the new network structure has 1'583 parameters compared to the 10'020 with the naïve, straightforward mapping. - An interesting aspect of convolution is that its complexity (number of parameters) is independent of the input size of the network.
-However, computational complexity (forward and backward steps) depend on the number of input values.
-For instance, an input sizing for 256x256 is 4 times faster than for a 512x512 sizing.
-If images are the input, the typical approach is to scale them down to a reasonable size that can be fed into the network.
-We will see later techniques to deal with scale variance, e.g., recognizing objects at different scales. - Strides: convolution uses a sliding window which is applied at each location to compute an output value.
+We require 5x5x3x20=1'500 weights and 20 biases (1'520 parameters in total) - Overall, the new network structure has 1'583 parameters compared to the 10'020 with the naïve, straightforward mapping - An interesting as set convolution is that its complexity (number of parameters) is independent of the input size of the network.
+Here, computational complexity (forward and backward steps) depend on the number of input values.
+For hetance, an input sizing to 256x256 is 4 times faster than for a 512x512 sizing.
+If images are the nput, the upical approach is to scale them down to a reasonable size the techniques to deal with scale variance e.g., recognizing objects a different scales. - Strides: convolution uses a sliding window which is applied at each location to compute an output value.
 In addition, it is also possible to define how far apart two subsequent windows must lie.
 A stride of (2,2) means that only every other value in both dimensions is used as the starting location of the window.
 Thus, only half as many rows and columns are created in the output.
-Strides can be used to reduce the initial size of the network.
-A (2,2) stride will lead to 4 times less output neurons.
-For images, this allows to scale down the size and compute features at various scales.
+Strides can be used to module the initial size of the network.
+A (2,2) stride will load to 4 times less output neurons.
+For images, the allows to scale down the size and compute features at various scales.

-- - A pooling layer is again a spatially organized structure.
-It summarizes the values of a window in the previous layer.
-For example consider the picture on the right hand side: a 2x2 max-pooling layer outputs the maximum value of the 2x2 window.
-If we additionally use a stride of (2,2), this reduces the "feature map" by 4 times.
-If the input consists of multiple channels, then the pooling operator is applied at each channel individually.
+- Convolution layers are often followed by Pooling Layers.
+Pooling reduces the number of neurons and thus simplify the overall information. - A pooling layer is again a spatially organized structure.
+It is summarized the values of a window in the previous layer.
+For a structure of the previous layer of the 2x2 max-pooling layer outputs is maximum value of the 2x2 window.
+If we additionally is a stride of (2,2) is reduces the feature map" by 4 times the pooling operator is applied at each channel individually.
 Here, we do not apply an activation function:

-$$o{i,j,n}(\boldsymbol{x}) = \max{l,k} \, x{i+k,j+l,n}$$
+$o{i,j,n}(\mathbf{x}) = \max{l,k} x{i+k,j+l,n}$

 - Next to max pooling, other summarization functions are possible.
-Typical examples include average pooling and L_2 -Norm pooling. - In deep learning, for instance image object recognition, pooling layers are an important control mechanism to reduce the spatial size of the representation and with that the number of parameters in the network model.
-This not only greatly reduces the amount of computation but also reduces the risk of overfitting.
-Recall that the best model is the simplest one among equally good methods.
-Also note that pooling only reduce spatial dimensions if the stride is larger than 1.
-It does, however, not reduce the number of features (depth).
+Typical examples include average pooling and L2-Norm pooling. - In deep learning for instance image object recognition pooling layers are information to reduce the spatial size of the representation of parameters in the network model.
+This not only greatly reduces the amount of population but also reduces the risk of overfitting Recall the best model is the simplest one among equally good methods.
+Also note that population of parameters in the reduce the process of the representation.
 For that, a 1x1 convolution is required as described before.